ladyneneii/Padayon-Official/README.md

-This is the third and final repository of our App Dev project "Padayon;" <br>
+This is the third and final repository of our App Dev project "Padayon;"

-The first repository https://github.com/ladyneneii/CS3105-02-Interactive-Website contains only the client side of the app. <br>
+The first repository https://github.com/ladyneneii/CS3105-02-Interactive-Website contains only the client side of the app.
-The second repository https://github.com/ladyneneii/Padayon contains both the server and client sides of the app, but because of submodule problems, a third repository had to be created. <br>>
+The second repository https://github.com/ladyneneii/Padayon contains both the server and client sides of the app, but because of submodule problems, a third repository had to be created.

 To run the project: